Who are binaryoptions.co.uk?

 - Decide if the value will rise or fall

 Binary options can be traded online.
-There are a range of binary options brokers, all of whom will provide binary trading via dedicated websites and also across mobile devices.
+There are a range of brokers, all of whom will provide binary trading via dedicated websites and also across mobile devices.
+Some will offer binaries “over the counter”, others via an exchange – but they all follow the same process to open a trade.

 These trading platforms will vary to a certain degree, but many will share common features.
 Most of these brokers will offer demo accounts, enabling potential new clients to try out their trading platform.